dlstreamer/dlstreamer/samples/gstreamer/gst_launch/detection_with_yolo/README.md

 ## Models

 The samples use YOLO models from different repositories as listed in a table below.
 The model preparation and conversion method depends on the model source.
-The instructions assume Intel® DL Streamer framework is installed on the local system along with Intel® OpenVINO™ model downloader and converter tools, as described here: [Tutorial](https://dlstreamer.github.io/get_started/tutorial.html#tutorial-setup).
+The instructions assume DL Streamer framework is installed on the local system along with Intel® OpenVINO™ model downloader and converter tools, as described here: [Tutorial](https://dlstreamer.github.io/get_started/tutorial.html#tutorial-setup).

 For yolov5su, yolov8s (8n-obb,8n-seg), yolov9c, yolov10s and yolo11s (yolo11s-seg, yolo11s-obb) models it is also necessary to install the ultralytics python package: